-- 1. Recreation ground.
+Recreation ground.

-- 2. Farmland to the east and west of Braishfield Road.
+Farmland to the east and west of Braishfield Road.

-- 3. Elm Grove.
+Elm Grove farmland.

-- 4. Cricket ground.
+Cricket ground.

-- 5. Farmland separating

-- Crook Hill from Lower Street.
-6. Farmland separating

-- 7. Farmland separating centre from Pucknall.

-- 8. Farmland to the west of

-Braishfield Road and north of Newport Lane.
+Farmland separating Crook Hill from Lower Street.
+6. Farmland separating centre from Pitt.
+7. Farmland separating centre from Pucknall.
+8. Farmland to the west of Braishfield Road and north of Newport Lane.
 9. Farmland to the west of Braishfield road which is part of the important southern border of the village.